 Greater New Orleans community and promoting literacy for all.

 Since 1957, the Friends of the New Orleans Public Library has been contributing generously and providing vital volunteer service to partially fill the gap where city funding ends.
-Friends financially sponsor the Summer Reading Program, Children’s Book Week, Adult Programs, and Creative Writing Workshops.
+Friends financially sponsor the Summer Reading Program, Adult Programs, and Creative Writing Workshops.
 Friends also purchases supplies, awards scholarships to librarians continuing their education, and provides grants directly to each of the 14 library locations.

 In addition to providing much needed funding to NOPL, Friends annually gives over 100,000 books to local schools, hospitals, shelters, prisons, and other community partnering organizations.
-Every year, Friends fund important and inspiring public library programs, benefitting our entire community.
+Every year, Friends fund important and inspiring public library programs, benefiting our entire community.

-Learn more about joining Friends here – your support bolsters New Orleans’ vibrant literary culture and maintains free services to some of our most underserved families.
+Learn more about joining Friends here – your support bolsters New Orleans’ vibrant literary culture and maintains free services to some of our most under-served families.